All Episodes

 They have simply made it unnecessary for fathers to become husbands and stay home and provide.

-The government's taking that responsibility, and so single parent families are all over this country because the government's right in there playing daddy.
+The government's taking that responsibility, and so single-parent families are all over this country because the government's right in there playing daddy or mommy, whichever the case may be.

 You don't have to look south of the border to find busted up families.

-All you got to do is go to any American city you want where the Democrats have been running the show for years and years and years, and you'll find all of the devastated families you want.
+All you got to do is go to any American city you want where the Democrats have been running the show for years and years and years.

-You'll find disrupted communities, you'll find communities where water's been turned off where tens of thousands of people so bad the United Nations is coming in to try to do something about it.
+So bad, the United Nations is coming in to try to do something about it.

-Every time I see a life disrupted, everybody see somebody's plans sort of erased.
+Every time I see a life disruption, every time I see somebody's plans sort of erased, I just hurt in my heart.

 Well, I don't know how you can still be a Democrat then.

-Now I know that's probably a tough thing to say, because the Democrats have the reputation and image of caring about everybody and trying to help everybody and so forth.
+Now, I know that's probably a tough thing to say because the Democrats have the reputation and image of caring about everybody and trying to help everybody and so forth.

 But the circumstances that we all face in this country today didn't just happen.